pnxguide/sys205-heartydev/README.md

 ```

 ### Task 1.2 - Implement `heartydev_read` (10 points)
 Your task is to implement the `heartydev_read` by copying the text from the driver buffer into the user buffer.
-However, you need to capitalize all the lowercase English letters before copying.
+However, **all the lowercase English letters must be capitalized**.

 To verify, you should be able to call `heartydev_read` through the following command.